 You may be surprised to hear this, but you can actually file a product liability lawsuit even if you were partially at fault for causing your injuries while using a defective product.
 Confused?
 Read this article.

 If you are reading this, it is probably because you have been injured or suffered harm while using a defective product.
-So you are probably aware by now that under product liability laws in Sherman Oaks and elsewhere in California, a party that manufactures, designs, or sells a defective product is “strictly liable” for injuries caused by that product.
+So you are probably aware by now that under product liability laws in California, a party that manufactures, designs, or sells a defective product is “strictly liable” for injuries caused by that product.

 That means: even if the company or individuals responsible for the manufacturing, designing, or selling the defective product were not negligent will be held liable for the injuries.
 Whoa, hold your horses, not so fast!

-Let our Sherman Oaks defective product attorney from the Mancini & Associates Professional Law Corporation explain it to you in a bit.
+Let our California defective product attorney from the Mancini & Associates Professional Law Corporation explain it to you in a bit.

-First and foremost, you need to understand how strict liability works in Sherman Oaks and all across California.
+First and foremost, you need to understand how strict liability works all across California.
 Under product liability laws in the state, strict liability can be imposed for these three types of product defects: